Anb98/custom-react-hooks/README.md

 > `promise` function param is __mandatory__

 > `handlerOptions` are passed to `promise` function; otherwise it passes `params` from `initial options`

+> `resetState` function will reset returned state to initial state.
 ### Initial options
 |Property|Description|Type|Default|
 |-|-|-|-|